Pensacola Bahia Grass Seed

 prevent future over seeding to fill in bare spots.

 Over seeding an existing pasture: Over seeding rates depend on the amount of established or existing grass in the pasture area.
-Common applications for over seeding are 25 - 50 lbs.
+Common applications for over seeding are 25 - 50 lbs. per acre.

 Additional Bahiagrass Information

 Bahiagrass (Paspalum notatum Flugge.), a warm-season perennial, is grown throughout Florida and in the Coastal Plain and Gulf Coast regions of the southern United States.
 Bahiagrass is adapted to climatic conditions throughout Florida and can be grown on upland well-drained sands as well as the moist, poorly-drained flatwoods soils of peninsular Florida.
 In Florida, bahiagrass is used on more land area than any other single pasture species, covering an estimated 2.5 million acres.
 Most of this acreage is used for grazing with some hay, sod, and seed harvested from pastures.

 Bahiagrass is a warm-season grass that produces more grazing in the summer than winter.
 Due to the longer growing season, forage growth is more evenly distributed throughout the year in southern Florida than in northern Florida.
 In southern Florida, growth of bahiagrass pastures slows in October, and many pastures have very little forage after mid-December until the grass starts growing again in early March.
 In northern Florida, bahiagrass pastures are productive from April to November.
 On selected sites, the grazing season can be extended by overseeding cool-season legumes and grasses on the bahiagrass pastures.
 These cool-season forages provide additional late winter and early spring grazing.